 Location: Claremont, California

-There are seven colleges that makeup the Claremont colleges family, five undergraduate and two graduate.
+There are seven colleges that make up the Claremont College family, five undergraduate and two graduate.
 The five undergraduate colleges and their acceptance rates are as follows:

-All provide a liberal arts education, and are independent bodies that act as a consortium.
-Located in southern California, they are all a fantastic place to both study and live.
+All provide a liberal arts education and are independent bodies that act as a consortium.
+Located in southern California, they are all fantastic places to both study and live.

 Location: Waterville, Maine